bbrownekianda/docs/platform/form_designer2.md

       - Users - allows you to choose individual owners
       - Groups - allows you to choose from defined groups for example HR Team or Management Team
-      - Partners - TO COME BACK TO
+      - Partners - allows you to choose predefined partner organisations that you want to share with or provide permissions

    4. **Activate with** - will decide when the form will be active.
 If you leave the field blank, the new form will be activated sequentially after the first form is submitted.
 If there are several forms attached to the process, then select from a dropdown list the form you want to activate with the current form.